DrMikepcm/dynamic-lattice-simulation-analysis/README.md

 ## Project Description
 This repository contains the Python simulation code used for the research note, "A Geometric Lattice Model for the Cusp-Core Problem," published in the AAS Research Notes.

-The script, `simulation.py`, implements a phenomenological model to explore the formation of galactic cores and cusps.
-It models the gravitational influence of a central mass using a dynamic curvature field and introduces a density-dependent repulsive force to simulate stellar feedback.
+A phenomenological lattice model is implemented to explore the formation of galactic cores and cusps.
+Particles interact with a dynamic curvature field, and a density-dependent repulsive force simulates stellar feedback.
+The repository includes 2D lattice simulations, 3D lattice simulations, and static lattice control runs (no curvature feedback).
+Supporting modules and notebooks allow interactive exploration.

 **Core finding:** The repulsion strength (`Krep`) determines whether a stable, low-density core (analogous to a dwarf galaxy) or a dynamic, high-density cusp (analogous to a massive galaxy) forms.
+Static lattice runs confirm that two-way curvature–density interaction is essential for core formation.

 ---